-A central question that comes up in a magnet trade study is how to decide whether to use a Neodymium magnet or a ferrite magnet for a particular application.
+A central question that comes up in a magnet trade study is how to decide whether to use a Neodymium magnet or a Ferrite magnet for a particular application.
 A trade study that seems very simple at first glance can quickly become more complex once all the factors are considered.
-Neodymium vs ferrite magnets?

 Designers who want to optimize their product for certain factors may produce similar products that use either type of magnet depending on a certain goal, which may involve many factors such as cost, efficiency, system weight, system size, performance, form factor, aesthetics, lead time and other considerations.